 Would you like to learn more about the art of listening, the four-step process for dealing with feelings, empathy versus sympathy, God as Curegiver, and much more?
-We will be offering a 50-hour training in providing Christian care to members of our congregation in the next few months.
+We will be offering a 50-hour training via Zoom to FPC members in providing Christian care to our congregation beginning in January, 2021.
+The tentative schedule is January 14 through May 27 on Thursday afternoons, 4-6 p.m.
 Stephen Minister trainees grow greatly as they learn about helping others—and they learn about themselves.
 As the members of our congregation grow stronger through this caring ministry, the whole church is built up and made stronger.

 If you are interested in Stephen Ministry training or learning more about it, call the church office at (360) 734-5510 or email stephenministry@fpcbellingham.